-Any good occasion in India, including weddings, is incomplete without t different varieties of Mithai, or Indian "sweets".
-Particularly, in India people have a lot of craze for eating sweet items and hence, they depend on all their favourite Mithai during Indian weddings.
+Any good occasion in India, including weddings, is incomplete without different varieties of Mithai, or Indian sweets as wedding favors.
+Particularly, in India there are wedding traditions for eating sweet items and hence, they depend on all their favourite Mithai during Indian weddings.

 What does ‘Mithai’ signifies in an Indian Wedding?

-Any Indian wedding has 3-4 family functions followed by a grand lunch and dinner party.
+Any Indian wedding has 3-4 family functions for a wedding ceremony followed by a grand lunch and dinner party.
 Mithai is considered as the most important dish during these lunch and dinner buffet parties because it is a symbol of ‘sharing the happiness’.
 Having Mithai in the wedding lunch and dinner menu is as good as sharing the family’s happiness with all the guests.

 Let us begin the delicious tour with our take on the 15 best Indian sweets